natty11q/LayersNLogic/ReadMe.md

-We encorage you to check out the github:
+We encourage you to check out the github:

 https://github.com/natty11q/LayersNLogic/edit/main/ReadMe.md